The 20 greatest Limp Bizkit songs – ranked

 4. Take A Look Around

 Most acts, when asked to create a movie theme, often phone it in and deliver the bare minimum (lest we forget Madonna’s Die Another Day).
 But for Limp Bizkit to utilise the iconic Mission Impossible theme and have it fit flawlessly within the song – as well as making it kick huge amounts of arse – is not as easy task.
 As goofy a reputation that Fred Durst has when it comes to his lyrics, they fit perfectly here, creating an energetic, tough and fiery performance.
-Not only is this song a great action theme, but a raging soundtrack to anything in general!
-Do your weekly food shop listening to this – trust us.
+Not only is this song a great action theme, but a raging soundtrack to anything in general.

 2. My Generation